SvenLie/gitlab-webhook-resolver/README.md

 # gitlab-webhook-resolver
-Tool to react to gitlab webhook
+Tool to react on gitlab webhook